 7.27 Action Hampshire instituted a process to contact all landowners in the Parish to determine the availability of any suitable land for the Rural Exception Site.
 Several potential sites were put forward.
 The next stage involved the identification and appointment of the Housing Provider.
 Three organisations responded to the invitation and were formally interviewed by the Working Group followed by a due diligence exercise.
 English Rural Housing Association (ERHA) was duly appointed and is now represented on the Working Group.
-The process will initially proceed with ERHA and HDC conducting viability and sustainability assessment on the proposed sites and the Working Group will be advised on their suitability.
-Following consideration by the Working Group and the Parish Council, the next stage will be to present these findings at the first of a series of public consultations in Spring 2023 to obtain feedback on the proposed sites and the preliminary development plans.
+ERHA and HDC have conducted viability and sustainability assessments on the proposed sites and the Working Group has been advised on their suitability.
+The first of a series of public consultations in Spring 2023 obtained feedback on the proposed sites and the preliminary development plans.
 The Working Group will select the preferred site based on the results of the consultation.
 The planning application will be submitted by ERHA to HDC for approval.
 It may well take up to a further 18 months for a site to be completed and before the first residents move in.